AntonJames-Sistence/AntonJames-Sistence/README.md

   <hr>

   <h2>Culture Bot</h2>
-  <p>CultureBot is the Slack app that designed to empower your team culture.
+  <p align="left">CultureBot is the Slack app that designed to empower your team culture.
 I assisted in implementing one of its pivotal features, ensuring a dynamic and enriching experience for all users.</p>
   <div>
     <a href="https://getculturebot.com/">Live Link</a>
   </div>